 If you would like a consumerized B2B website, you simply need verify from the cloud provider that the website will be able to segment product catalogues, allow for easy entry of repeat orders or large orders, as well as configure price quote capabilities.
 Fortunately, there are various cloud service providers around the world and one best capable of suiting the unique needs of any ecommerce organization shouldn’t be hard to find, regardless if the organisation is B2C, B2B, or a bit of both.

-In order to enjoy a positive impact from cloud computing, it’s important that the cloud based solution that’s opted for is one that’s best capable of satisfying the needs of the ecommerce firm.
+In order to enjoy a positive impact from cloud computing and an information security management system in the one place; it’s important that the cloud based solution that’s opted for is one that’s best capable of satisfying the needs of the ecommerce firm.
 A cloud system that’s a bad fit will only lead to higher costs and increased risks.